zenith-john/zenith-john.github.io/content/post/Notes_Mathematics.md

 Cf. [Regular point](#regular-point).

+{{% remark %}}
-Remark: in most applications, the dense property implies the existence, as in the case of Whitney embedding theorem.
+In most applications, the dense property implies the existence, as in the case of Whitney embedding theorem.
+{{% /remark %}}

 ### Orientation {#orientation}